ClipFinance/strategy-router/docs/docs.md

 *Strategy router* - is a smart contract that manages user funds and strategies, serves as intermediary between user and multiple strategies.

 *Batch balance* - This is where user funds appear after his deposit.
-Coins hold here before depositing them into strategies, thus money in batching doesn't generate any profits.
+Coins hold here before depositing them into strategies, thus money in batch doesn't generate any profits.
 This is managed by Strategy Router.

 *Strategy balance* - Simply saying how much token you can withdraw from that strategy, not accounting for fee or slippage.
 Money in strategies are generating profits.

 *Cycle* - Every cycle has its own price per share (PPS).

-*To close the cycle* - is when batching balance is deposited into strategies.
-Cycle duration and minimum batching balance conditions should met to close the cycle.
+*To close the cycle* - is when batch balance is deposited into strategies.
+Cycle duration and minimum batch balance conditions should met to close the cycle.

 *Share Tokens or shares* - Utility ERC20 token to denote user share in the pool.